enjiawu/fed-assignment-2/README.md

 •	**Profile page** - The profile page shows information about the user's account, adds some personality sparkle individualism personalisation

-•	**Quiz feature** - The quiz feature allows users to test their knowledge and learn in an engaging and involved manner
+•	**Quiz** - The quiz allows users to test their knowledge and learn in an engaging and involved manner by generating random questions and answers that align with the topic of Science and Nature.

 ### Features left to implement
+**1. Enhanced Hover Effects for Images**

+**2. One time log in to access the entire website**

+**3. Smooth visual transitions between sections and pages**

 ## Technologies Used
 **1. [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)**